EndeavourAccuracy/popyorn/docs/README.txt

 ===[1 - ABOUT]=================================================================

-popyorn v0.9b (September 2018)
+popyorn v1.0 (December 2022)
-Copyright (C) 2018 Norbert de Jonge <mail@norbertdejonge.nl>
+Copyright (C) 2018-2022 Norbert de Jonge <nlmdejonge@gmail.com>

 A level editor of Prince of Persia for the Macintosh.
-The popyorn website can be found at [ http://www.norbertdejonge.nl/popyorn/ ].
+The popyorn website can be found at [ https://github.com/EndeavourAccuracy/popyorn ].

 ===[2 - LICENSE/DISCLAIMER]====================================================